Impa10r/peerswap-web/README.md

 ## Automatic backup to a Telegram bot

 Create a new telegram bot with BotFather and copy API token to PS Web Configuration page.
+Type /start.
 The backup file will be sent upon every change of the Liquid balance.

 ## Uninstall